SarahE-Dev/APIWork/README.md

 Now, when the submit button is pressed.
 Take the text entered into the input box and make an API request to check the weather in that city.

-This can be done using this weather API: https://github.com/robertoduessmann/weather-api
+This can be done using this weather API: https://docs.tomorrow.io/reference/welcome

-To check the weather in a city, make a GET request to `https://goweather.herokuapp.com/weather/{city}`, substituting `{city}` with the name of the city you want to check the weather in.
+To check the weather in a city, make a GET request to `https://api.tomorrow.io/v4/weather/forecast?location=${Location (%20 is space)}&apikey=${Your API KEY}`, substituting `{city}` with the name of the city you want to check the weather in.

 You'll receive a response object that looks like: